thalassemia/qnet/README.md

 `updown`: "Up" for group of TFs upregulated with quiescence, "Down" for group of TFs downregulated with quiescence
 `threshold`: score threshold (see regulatory potential formula in [PMC4135175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4135175/) for more details) used to subset targets
-`type`: "count" for target count data files, "matrix" for enrichment matrices, or "heatmap" for heatmaps
+`type`: "count" for target count statistics, "matrix" for enrichment matrices, or "heatmap" for heatmaps

-<sup>\*</sup> Zeros are excluded in these calculations
+<sup>\*</sup> Zeros are excluded in these calculations as they represent non-targets for any given TF